Bolivar Beach Access

 • Early Bird Sticker (January and February): $5.00 per sticker, with a limit of 5 vehicles and 5 golf carts per household.

-Free Parking Areas: Bolivar Beach has specific free parking zones, including an area approximately 2.5 miles east from Rollover Pass to Dirty Pelican Pier and from Rettilon Road east to the washout.
+Free Parking Areas: Free parking zones are approximately 2.5 miles east from Rollover Pass to Dirty Pelican Pier and from Rettilon Road east to the washout.

 Galveston-Bolivar Ferry: The ferry service is free to all travelers and operates 24 hours daily.